ipup/PPRevealSideViewController/README.md

     [self.revealSideViewController openCompletelySide:PPRevealSideDirectionLeft animated:YES];

+## Completion API
+ Every calls to PPRevealSide methods like pushing or poping can be agremented with completion block like

+     PopedViewController *c = [[PopedViewController alloc] initWithNibName:@"PopedViewController" bundle:nil ];
+	 [self.revealSideViewController pushViewController:c onDirection:PPRevealSideDirectionBottom withOffset:_offset animated:_animated completion:^{
+         PPRSLog(@"This is the end!");
+     }];

 ## To go deeper
 By default, the side views are not loaded.
 This means that even if you interface have a button to push a side view, the panning gesture won't show the controller.
 If you want so, you need to preload the controller you want to present.